ajcci/sky130_ajc_ip__overvoltage/README.md

 Schematic netlist with .options reltol=1e-3 abstol=1e-3

 ### Digital Route DRC & LVS
 DRC and LVS is performed by Openlane during synthesis.
 It performs LVS by extracting the digital route using Magic, and then comparing it to the verilog file generated after fill-insersion.
-Here >
+Here is the result:
 ![](overvoltage_openlane.png)